emmakuen/emmakuen/README.md

 # Hi there, I'm Emma 👋

-### I'm a former International News Editor 📺 turned into Software Developer and Data Analyst 👩‍💻
+### I'm a former International News Editor 📺 turned into Software Engineer 👩‍💻

-- 🚀 I'm currently working on a bug tracker application 🐛 and an e-commerce website 🛒!
-- 👯 I'm looking to collaborate on React projects
-- 🌱 I'm currently learning more about Flutter and Three.js
+- 🌱 I'm currently learning more about Go and Rust
 - 📫 Reach me at emma@emmaku.com
 - 🙈 Fun Fact: My childhood dream was to become a singer 🎤🎶